Skip to main content

 Supporting PCA Members And Their Immediate Family

-The Professional Cricketers’ Trust is a registered charity created to support the life-long health and wellbeing of PCA members and their immediate family.
+The Cricketers’ Trust is a registered charity created to support the life-long health and wellbeing of PCA members and their immediate family.

 Today’s game is faster, more competitive, more public and more pressurised than ever before.
 Even the happiest professional career in cricket means long stretches away from home and financial uncertainty driven by short-term contracts.